November 24, 2018 at 12:03 pm #2069555jeffKeymaster

-Welcome to the BEC CPA Exam study group for Q1 2019 exams. 🙂
+Welcome to the BEC CPA Exam study group. 🙂

 Please introduce yourself & when you're taking your exam (approximate timeframe).

 - NINJA CPA Review Monthly – Full BEC Course for $67/mo

 - How to Study for BEC with NINJA Only